-Celiac sprue is a medical term that describes a condition found in individuals with an allergy to gluten, a dietary protein found in wheat, barley, and rye.
-The allergic reaction causes inflammation in the lining of the small intestine, which is the part of the body between the stomach and large intestines where nutrients are absorbed.
+Celiac disease, also known as Celiac sprue, is a medical term that describes a condition found in individuals with an inappropriate immune response to gluten, a protein found in wheat, barley, and rye.
+The reaction causes inflammation in the lining of the small intestine, which is the part of the body between the stomach and large intestines where nutrients are absorbed.
 As a result, many people with celiac sprue may develop signs of malabsorption because the bowel becomes inflamed and will not properly absorb nutrients.
 In this case certain complications may arise including iron deficiency anemia, osteoporosis, bone fractures, defects in dental enamel, infertility, miscarriages or menstrual irregularity, impaired blood clotting and recurrent sores in the mouth.
-Due to inflammation in the bowel from exposure to gluten, many patients with celiac sprue may have abdominal pain and distention, diarrhea, nausea, and bloating.

-There are several blood tests that screen for very specific elements that indicate celiac sprue.
+There are several blood tests that screen for very specific elements that indicate Celiac disease.
 A diagnosis is usually confirmed with a biopsy of the lining of the small intestine.
 The biopsy is taken during a procedure called an upper endoscopy.

-Because of the nature of the symptoms of celiac sprue and because the symptoms overlap with the symptoms of other gastrointestinal disorders, it can be difficult to diagnose.
+Because of the nature of the symptoms of Celiac disease and because the symptoms overlap with the symptoms of other gastrointestinal disorders, it can be difficult to diagnose.
 Your physician may also test liver and kidney function as well as other general blood tests to rule out other conditions with similar symptoms.

-There is no cure for celiac sprue.
-The only way to prevent allergic reaction is to stay on a gluten-free diet.
+There is no cure for Celiac disease.
+The only way to prevent an autoimmune response is to stay on a gluten-free diet.
 The good news, though, is that the small intestine can heal itself and resume normal absorption of nutrients within several months of changing and closely monitoring what you eat.
 This is referred to a quiescent or remission state.

 Your symptoms may come back.